apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     TCP receive buffer in bytes.
 The default value for this property is `32768` bytes (32KiB).

 -   `batchDelay`.
-Before writing packets to the transport, Apache ActiveMQ can be configured to batch up writes for a maximum of `batchDelay` milliseconds.
+Before writing packets to the transport, Apache ActiveMQ Artemis can be configured to batch up writes for a maximum of `batchDelay` milliseconds.
 This can increase overall throughput for very small messages.
 It does so at the expense of an increase in average